 Unboxing and Package Contents

-The Inkjets are usually smaller than their laser counterparts.
+Inkjets are usually smaller than their laser counterparts.
 However, the HP OfficeJet 3830 is even smaller to fit most desk spaces easily.
-It came well-packed inside a white and blue colored carton.
-Upon opening the box, we are greeted with the very obvious User manual, a power cord, two starter ink cartridges, and the printer.
+It came well-packed inside a white and blue-colored carton.
+Upon opening the box, we are greeted with the very obvious user manual, a power cord, two starter ink cartridges, and the printer.

 Design Overview and Build Quality

 Though the entire body is made of plastic, the material used is of good quality.
 It doesn’t feel flimsy or of low quality in any part of the build.
-The flatbed scanner on top is a very good addition, enabling the device to perform scan/copy actions onboard.
+The flatbed scanner on top is a very good addition, enabling the device to perform scan and copy actions onboard.

-The HP OfficeJet 3830 comes equipped with a 2.2” monochrome display with touch functionality.
-Though the display is a monochrome display, it still feels very intuitive, thanks to its touch sensitivity.
+The HP OfficeJet 3830 comes equipped with a 2.2-inch monochrome display with touch functionality.
+Though the display is a monochrome display, it still feels very intuitive thanks to its touch sensitivity.

 Cartridge System

-The HP’s Instant Ink subscription is indeed a lifesaver.
-It can let you save a lot in the long run by cutting down the printing costs to a greater extent.
+The HP Instant Ink subscription is indeed a lifesaver.
+It can let you save a lot in the long run by cutting down on the printing costs to a greater extent.
 You can now print worry-free as much as you can.
-HP is so generous to offer a free Instant Ink subscription for the first three months.
-Later that, you are charged based on your printing usage.
+It is so generous of HP to offer a free Instant Ink subscription for the first three months.
+Later, you are charged based on your printing usage.

 Connectivity